El3tr0n1c/DESEC-Python/README.md

 Vamos explorar e fortalecer nossas habilidades de pentest juntos! 🚀👨‍💻👩‍💻

+Welcome to My Python Programs Directory for Pentesting 🐍

 This directory has been created to store and organize the scripts developed as part of the Pentesting course offered by DESEC.
 Here, you'll find an array of projects and exercises that will help solidify your knowledge of Python programming, specifically tailored for penetration testing.